quozd/awesome-dotnet/README.md

 ## Compiler

 * [F#](https://github.com/fsharp/fsharp/) -  The F# compiler, core library and tools - a functional programming language for safer, faster, better code writing.
+* [Mono-basic](https://github.com/mono/mono-basic) - Visual Basic Compiler and Runtime
+* [Netjs](https://github.com/praeclarum/Netjs) - .NET to TypeScript and JavaScript compiler.
+Portable Class Libraries work great for this.
+You can even pass EXEs.
 * [Roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.
 * [VisualFSharp](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools
-* [Mono-basic](https://github.com/mono/mono-basic) - Visual Basic Compiler and Runtime

 ## Compression